paganaye/mu/README.md

 ```
 Also, you can provide an entire JS Object or even a library.

-## Run Mu in a NodeJS with Mu-CLI

-[Mu-cli](https://github.com/mu-dev/mu-cli) is a command line tool what allows you to run Mu in NodeJS environment

 ## License
 A permissive [BSD 3-Clause License](https://github.com/mu-dev/mu/blob/master/LICENSE)